 The square pillars in the Knossos pillar crypts are carved with the sign of the double axe, or labrys, the most sacred symbol of Minoan religion.

-Carved into the stone blocks of the central pillars in the Knossos pillar crypts are repeated signs of the double axe, or labrys, the most important and sacred symbol of Minoan religion.
-The double axe, a stylised axe with two opposed blades, appears throughout Knossos, on walls, objects and offerings, and its presence cut into the pillars is the strongest single piece of evidence that the crypts were sacred rather than ordinary basement rooms.
+Carved into the stone blocks of the central pillars are repeated signs of the double axe, or labrys.
+This was the most important and sacred symbol of Minoan religion.
+The double axe is a stylised axe with two opposed blades set on a single shaft.
+It appears throughout Knossos, on walls, on objects and among offerings.
+Its presence cut into the pillars is the strongest single piece of evidence that the crypts were sacred rather than ordinary basement rooms.
+No one would take the trouble to mark a plain cellar with the chief emblem of the cult.

-These incised double-axe signs effectively mark the pillars, and the rooms around them, as holy, dedicating them to the cult associated with the labrys.
-The double axe was so central to Knossos that it is even thought by some to lie behind the very name labyrinth, the house of the double axe, used for the palace.
-The carved signs in the pillar crypts thus connect these secluded rooms directly to the great religious symbol of the Minoan world.
-They are a vivid example of how the Minoans marked sacred space.
-Our guide to the labyrinth legend covers the name, and the next section covers where the crypts are.
+These incised double-axe signs effectively dedicate the pillars, and the rooms around them, to the cult of the labrys.
+The double axe was so central to Knossos that certain scholars believe it lies behind the very name labyrinth.
+On that reading, labyrinth means the house of the double axe, used for the palace itself.
+The carved signs in the pillar crypts thus tie these secluded rooms directly to the great religious symbol of the Minoan world.
+They offer a vivid example of how the Minoans marked sacred space in stone.
+Our guide to the labyrinth legend covers the name, and the next section covers how many axes were carved here.

 Where are the pillar crypts at Knossos?